Simon & Garfunkel: 1971–1990: Breakup, rifts, and reunions

 The recording of Bridge over Troubled Water was difficult, and Simon and Garfunkel's relationship had deteriorated.
-"At that point, I just wanted out," Simon later said.
+"At that point, I just wanted out", Simon later said.

+In 1972, Simon told Rolling Stone magazine:

 At the urging of his wife, Peggy Harper, Simon called Davis to confirm the duo's breakup.
-For the next several years, they spoke only two or three times a year.
+For the next few years, they spoke only two or three times a year.

 In the 1970s, the duo reunited several times.
 Their first reunion was Together for McGovern, a benefit concert for presidential candidate George McGovern at New York's Madison Square Garden in June 1972.
 In 1975, they reconciled when they visited a recording session with John Lennon and Harry Nilsson.
 For the rest of the year, they attempted to make the reunion work, but their collaboration only yielded one song, "My Little Town", that was featured on Simon's Still Crazy After All These Years and Garfunkel's Breakaway, both released in 1975.
 That year, Garfunkel joined Simon for a medley of three songs on Saturday Night Live, guest-hosted by Simon.
 In 1977, Garfunkel joined Simon for a brief performance of their songs on The Paul Simon Special, and later that year they recorded a cover of Sam Cooke's "(What a) Wonderful World" with James Taylor.
 Old tensions appeared to dissipate upon Garfunkel's return to New York in 1978, when the duo began interacting more often.
 On May 1, 1978, Simon joined Garfunkel for a concert held at Carnegie Hall to benefit the hearing disabled.